connornishijima/Cartridge/README.md

 # Cartridge
-For fellow chiptune fans, this is library for parsing VGM into an NES APU emulation on ESP32!
+For fellow chiptune fans, this is a library for parsing VGM into an NES APU emulation on ESP32!

 ----------
 # Contents